PositiveSumData/NationalOralHealthDataPortal/Data/EmergencyDepartment/README.md

 #### FIPS

 FIPS codes are federally-assigned, unique IDs for nearly every geography in the country.
 The FIPS code is a number for every geography except the country itself, which for international standardization reasons is simply *US*.
-Therefore the FIPS code can't be an integer.
+Therefore, the FIPS code can't be an integer.

 * FIPS_code
 * geographic_type